Skip to content

 Sale price36,00€

 This lot stands out for its fragrant floral notes of rose and lavender.
-Vanilla and lemongrass base with a rose water finish.
-Lingering and floral finish with juicy acidity and creamy body.
+A foundation of vanilla and lemongrass is complemented by delicate hints of rose water.
+The finish is long-lasting and floral, supported by a juicy acidity and a creamy body.

 Format: